awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 1. Create an AWS KMS key for the server\-side encryption\.
 The KMS key is used by the snapshot export task to set up AWS KMS server\-side encryption when writing the export data to S3\.
 For more information, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

+   The KMS key is also used for local disk encryption at rest on Amazon EC2\.
+In addition, if you have a deny statement in your KMS key policy, make sure to explicitly exclude the AWS service principal `export.rds.amazonaws.com`\.

    You can use a KMS key within your AWS account, or you can use a cross\-account KMS key\.
 For more information, see [Using a cross\-account AWS KMS key for encrypting Amazon S3 exports](#USER_ExportSnapshot.CMK)\.

 1. Export the snapshot to Amazon S3 using the console or the `start-export-task` CLI command\.
 For more information, see [Exporting a snapshot to an Amazon S3 bucket](#USER_ExportSnapshot.Exporting)\.